Welcome What's new in Chrome extensions Get help with Chrome extensions API reference Samples

 Extension permission warnings on installation

 Users are more likely to trust an extension with limited warnings or when permissions are explained to them.
 Consider implementing optional permissions or a less powerful API to avoid alarming warnings.
-For a complete list of best practices, see Permission warnings guidelines.
+For best practices for warnings, see Permission warnings guidelines.
+Specific warnings are listed with the permissions to which they apply in the Permissions reference list.

 Allow access

-If your extension needs to run on file:// URLs or needs to operate in incognito mode, users will have to give the extension access on the extension's details page.
+If your extension needs to run on file:// URLs or operate in incognito mode, users must give the extension access on its details page.
+You can find instructions for opening the details page under Manage your extensions.

 2. Choose Manage Extension.